uhub/awesome-python/README.md

 * [karulis/pybluez](https://github.com/karulis/pybluez) - Bluetooth Python extension module
 * [MattVitelli/GRUV](https://github.com/MattVitelli/GRUV) - GRUV is a Python project for algorithmic music generation.
 * [kvh/ramp](https://github.com/kvh/ramp) - Rapid Machine Learning Prototyping in Python
-* [Knio/dominate](https://github.com/Knio/dominate) - Dominate is a Python library for creating and manipulating HTML documents using an elegant DOM API.
-It allows you to write HTML pages in pure Python very concisely, which eliminate the need to learn another template language, and to take advantage of the more powerful features of Python.
 * [namlook/mongokit](https://github.com/namlook/mongokit) - MongoKit framework try to keep its simplicity when you manage mongodb in python.
 MongoKit was developed to be fast and light with KISS and DRY in mind.
 MongoKit brings structured schema and validation layer on top of the great pymongo driver.
 Discuss with us on Google group : http://groups.google.com/group/mongokit or follow the news on Twitter: http://twitter.com/namlook
 * [czheo/syntax_sugar_python](https://github.com/czheo/syntax_sugar_python) - A library adding some anti-Pythonic syntatic sugar to Python
 * [cdubz/babybuddy](https://github.com/cdubz/babybuddy) - A :baby: buddy to help caregivers track sleep, feedings, diaper changes, and tummy time to learn about and predict baby's needs without (as much) guess work.
-* [sweetsoftware/Ares](https://github.com/sweetsoftware/Ares) - Python botnet and backdoor
 * [edx/configuration](https://github.com/edx/configuration) - A simple, but flexible, way for anyone to stand up an instance of the Open edX platform that is fully configured and ready-to-go
 * [reddit/reddit](https://github.com/reddit/reddit) - historical code from reddit.com
 * [SerpentAI/SerpentAI](https://github.com/SerpentAI/SerpentAI) - Game Agent Framework.
 Helping you create AIs / Bots to play any game you own!
 BETA